 The islands can offer you swimming beaches, sports centers, picnic areas, bike and kayak rental places, and walking paths in nature.
 You can also check out Gibraltar Point Lighthouse—the oldest known lighthouse in the Great Lakes.

 Niagara Falls is one of the world's must-see places because of its mesmerizing scenery.
 Besides, there are a lot of attractions to see and activities to do around them.
-Having this in mind, why not go on a day tour where you not only see Niagara Falls but also wander through the city called Niagara-on-the-Lake, situated on the shores of Lake Ontario?
+Having this in mind, why not go on a day tour where you not only see Niagara Falls but also wander through cave-like tunnels at Journey Behind the Falls and have lunch with a birds-eye-view of the Falls at Skylon Tower?